Kriechi/Cura-DuetRRFPlugin/README.md

 # Cura-DuetRRFPlugin

-Plugin for Cura 4.4 that adds output devices for a RepRapFirmware printer running a DuetWifi, DuetEthernet, or Duet Maestro controller: "Print", "Simulate", and "Upload".
+Plugin for Cura 4.5 that adds output devices for a RepRapFirmware printer running a Duet 2 Wifi, Duet 2 Ethernet, Duet 2 Maestro, or Duet 3 motion
+controller: "Print", "Simulate", and "Upload".

 ![Screenshot of the print button](/screenshots/print-button.png)